severo/observable-to-standalone/3_bundle_js_and_deploy/README.md

   npm run build && python3 -m http.server --directory public
   ```

 Note: the resulting code can be found in [./step5](./step5/) directory.
+The file
+size is 290KB, whereas the original bundle was 589KB and the transpiled one
+(with polyfills to support old browsers) was 593KB.

 ### Step 6 - publish online